Kritz23/adv_mla_at2/README.md

 ### Set up environment using poetry

 1. Clone this repository and go to the directory by: `cd adv_mla_at2`
-2. Initialise the poerty project file: `poetry init`
+2. Initialise the poetry project file: `poetry init` (Already there)
 3. Activate environment: `poetry shell`
 4. Install dependencies using: `poetry install`